Mountain Review: Schweitzer

 Beginner Terrain

 Schweitzer is not an ideal mountain for beginners.
-The resort’s easier terrain footprint is nearly nonexistent, with only two green trails relegated to a slope below the village served by a singular double chair.
-This low-capacity lift is nowhere near sufficient to handle the traffic it receives during peak times, but thankfully, it’s being replaced with a high-speed quad that will exponentially increase capacity and offer an elongated alignment.
+The resort’s easier terrain footprint is nearly nonexistent, with only two green trails relegated to a slope below the village served by a single lift.
 Some of the blue trails off Schweitzer’s Basin lift are plausibly mellow enough to qualify as beginner progression runs, but without a guide, it’s hard to distinguish between the easier and harder ones.

 TRAIL MAP